Personal Equity Plan: Evolution

 Beginning 6 April 1999, the Advanced Corporation Tax relief on share dividends received on a PEP was halved, partially ending their tax-exempt status.
 From 6 April 2004 all relief on dividends was removed, although no additional tax at the higher rate was due where otherwise it might have been.
 Gains on capital, and all other forms of income such as cash interest and bond income, remained tax-free.
 Significant cash holdings for any length of time were discouraged by HM Revenue and Customs; the holdings in a PEP were supposed to be shares or corporate bonds.

 Replacement

-Following the introduction of individual savings accounts on 6 April 1999, no new contributions could be made into PEPs.
+Following the introduction of Individual Savings Accounts on 6 April 1999, no new contributions could be made into PEPs.
 Existing funds retained their tax privileges and could be transferred to alternative managers.
 The distinction between general and single company PEPs was removed.
-On 6 April 2008, PEP accounts automatically became stocks and shares individual savings accounts.
+On 6 April 2008, PEP accounts automatically became stocks and shares ISAs.